Will the feds block a grocery megamerger? Kroger and Albertsons will soon find out

 Will selling off stores satisfy regulators?

 Grocery competition historically gets assessed on a local level: Will shoppers in a given area have fewer options after the merger?
-Trying to address this, Kroger and Albertsons in September agreed to sell at least 413 storesin locations where they overlapped to C&S Wholesale Grocers, a supplier company.
+Trying to address this, Kroger and Albertsons in September agreed to sell at least 413 storesin locations where they overlapped to C&S Wholesale Grocers, a supplier company that also runs some Piggly Wiggly supermarkets.

 C&S agreed to buy retail locations in Arizona, California, Colorado and Wyoming, as well as some private brands, distribution centers and offices.
 The company said it was "committed to retaining" the stores' existing workers, pledging to recognize the union workforce and keep all collective bargaining agreements.